CloudLabsAI-Azure/SIEM-with-Azure-Sentinel/Instructions/Labs/00-GettingStarted-V2.md

-# Getting Started with Your SIEM with Azure Sentinel Workshop
+# Getting Started with Your SIEM with Microsoft Sentinel Workshop

-Welcome to your SIEM with Azure Sentinel workshop!
+Welcome to your SIEM with Microsoft Sentinel workshop!
 We've prepared a seamless environment for you to explore and learn about Log Analytics Workspace, Microsoft Sentinel and Threat Hunting.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment